A Semi-Orthogonal Decomposition Theorem for Weighted Blowups: Some cohomology computations

-The goal of this section is to prove the following result: \begin{proposition} Let $X$ be an algebraic stack and let $\pi:\tilde{X} \rightarrow X$ be the weighted blowup of a Koszul-regular Rees algebra (see Definition \ref{definition-regularity}) $\cal{A} $.
-Consider $\pi_*: \Dqc(\tilde{X})\rightarrow \Dqc(X)$.
-The canonical map $\Ox \rightarrow \pi_*\O_{\tilde{X}}$ is an isomorphism. \end{proposition} When $X$ is a smooth variety and $\tilde{X}$ is the (usual) blowup along a smooth subvariety, the typical argument (e.g. in \cite[III Proposition 3.4]{Hart}) proceeds by using the theorem on formal functions to show $R^i\pi_*(\O_{\tilde{X}}) = 0$ for all $i > 0$ and appealing to the normality of $X$ to establish the isomorphism of $\Ox \rightarrow R^0\pi_*\O_{\X}$.
+The goal of this section is to first prove the below result. \begin{proposition} Let $X$ be an algebraic stack and let $\pi:\tilde{X} \rightarrow X$ be the weighted blowup of a Koszul-regular weighted centre.
+Then the pullback map $L\pi^*: \Dqc(X) \rightarrow \Dqc(\tilde{X})$ is fully faithful. \end{proposition}

+When $X$ is a smooth variety and $\tilde{X}$ is the (usual) blowup along a smooth subvariety, the typical argument (e.g. in \cite[III Proposition 3.4]{Hart}) proceeds by using the theorem on formal functions to show $R^i\pi_*(\O_{\tilde{X}}) = 0$ for all $i > 0$ and appealing to the normality of $X$ to establish the isomorphism of $\Ox \rightarrow R^0\pi_*\O_{\X}$.
 When $X$ is an arbitrary scheme and $\X$ is the blowup of a Koszul-regular closed subscheme (in the sense of \cite[\href{https://stacks.math.columbia.edu/tag/063J}{Tag 063J}]{stax}), this result is established in \cite[Lemme 3.5]{sga6} by a descending induction argument.
 We will give a different, arguably more intuitive proof.